 AMD primarily affects the middle of your vision, as opposed to your periphery.
 Reading may become difficult and colours may appear less vibrant than before.
 You may also find it hard to recognise people's faces.

-Both eyes tend to be affected by AMD eventually, though you may only notice problems in one eye to begin with.
+Both eyes tend to be affected by AMD eventually, though you may only notice problems in one eye at first.
 Symptoms linked to dry AMD include text becoming blurry, needing a brighter light than normal when reading, and hazy vision.

-Symptoms linked to wet AMD include visual distortions such a straight lines appearing wavy, blind spots appearing and hallucinations such as shapes and people that aren't really there.
+Symptoms linked to wet AMD include visual distortions (such as straight lines appearing wavy), blind spots appearing and hallucinations such as shapes and people that aren’t really there.

 Though both types of AMD are incurable, wet AMD can be treated with medication to prevent any further degeneration.
 Dry AMD never causes total blindness, since it does not affect peripheral vision.
 What's more, visual deterioration caused by dry AMD tends to be very gradual.